 Symptoms include dizziness, headaches, loss of balance, memory loss, and difficulty concentrating.
 We provide concussion rehabilitation therapy (CRT) to help patients recover from concussions and return to their sport.

 To learn more about CRT click here.

-You don’t need to be injured to benefit from physiotherapy.
+You don’t need to be injured to benefit from physiotherapy and rehabilitation treatment.
 If you’re looking to improve your performance in your sport, we can help!
 Whether you want to run faster, jump higher, or lift more, we can help you reach your goals.Read More

-Physiotherapy treatment and management of the above conditions has been proven to be helpful in relieving pain, speed up recovery, and manage chronic symptoms.
+Physiotherapy treatment and management of the above conditions has been proven to be helpful in relieving pain, injury rehabilitation, speeding up recovery, and managing chronic symptoms.
 Treatment involves education, self-care management, exercise therapy, and manual therapy and spinal manipulation are commonly used by a registered physiotherapist to treat pain.
 Other treatments such as acupuncture, soft tissue release and laser therapy can also help.
-A registered physiotherapist can conduct a skilled assessment and examination of your condition and recommend the appropriate treatment.
+A registered physiotherapist can conduct a skilled assessment and examination of your condition and recommend the appropriate treatment and rehabilitation program.

 To book an appointment, Call Us today at 416-691-3943 or contact us here.

 Physiotherapists conduct a thorough assessment of all injuries including subjective and objective components.
 During the subjective part, the physiotherapist will ask questions about your current injury, previous history of injuries, and sporting activities.
 During the objective part, he/she will watch you perform various movements, measure your strength, check your ligament stability and test other physical attributes.
 From this information, the physiotherapist can diagnose your injury and discuss your rehabilitation treatment options.